 7082 Glacier Point Rd, 95389, map

 Yosemite is a winter wonderland.
-There are less people in the winter too.
+There are fewer people in the winter too.
 You can snowshoe, ski, or snowboard.
-You can see more of our snow day adventure here.
+You can see more of our snow day adventures here.

 Yosemite National Park Map / Yosemite Attractions Map